Sawtaytoes/Ghadyani-Framework-Playground/README.md

+# Ghadyani Framework Playground
-# Ghadyani Framework for Webpack, React, and Redux
+Playground for testing React components with various tooling using the Ghadyani Framework for Webpack, React, and Redux.

 ## Prerequisites